This tutorial shows you how to backup

 time to be able to mount the corresponding filesystems.
 But we can

-use the -D option, which does not totally ignore excluded directories
+use the -D option: it changes dar's behavior by not totally ignoring excluded directories

 *** here comes the option -D

-thus at recovery time they will be generated automatically
+thus at recovery time excluded directories will be generated automatically as empty directories

 Lastly, we have to give a name to this full backup.
 Let's call it

-"linux_full" as it is supposed to take place on the ZIP drive, its path
+"linux_full" and as it is supposed to take place on the usb key, its path

 Note that linux_full is not a complete filename, it is a "basename", on